 There is also a quick way to access the value of a resource referenced in an XML file.
 With the Layout Editor tool in Text mode, click on the "@string/convert_string" property setting so that it highlights and then press Ctrl-B on the keyboard (Cmd-B on macOS).
 Android Studio will subsequently open the strings.xml file and take you to the line in that file where this resource is declared.
-Use this opportunity to revert the string resource back to the original "Convert" text.
+Use this opportunity to revert the string resource back to the original "Convert" text and to add the following additional entry for a string resource that will be referenced later in the app code:

 Resource strings may also be edited using the Android Studio Translations Editor.
-To open this editor, right-click on the app -> res -> values -> strings.xml file and select the Open Translations Editor menu option.
+To open this editor, right-click on the app -> res -> values -> strings.xml file and select the Open editor menu option.
 This will display the Translation Editor in the main panel of the Android Studio window: